-Similar to other providers, you have automatic setup wizards for installing ExpressVPN on your Windows, Mac, Android, and iOS devices.
+Similar to other providers, you have automatic setup wizards for installing ExpressVPN on your Windows, Mac, Android, and iOS devices in New Zealand.

 For other platforms, you do have manual setup guides available.
 As far as the interface is concerned, ExpressVPN’s desktop apps tend to be quite impressive.

 They boast a new and more compact design.
 Since the main menu has a location bar and connects button, leveraging instant connectivity is incredibly easy.

 Of course, those who want to configure the app can do so by clicking on the “hamburger” menu in the top right corner of the VPN client.